CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/microsoft365/authentication/oauth/microsoft365credentials.md

 ## Summary

-The `Microsoft365Credentials` data type is a base class used to represent details required when establishing a connection with a mail server hosted by Outlook.
+Any data type used to represent details required when establishing a connection with a mail server hosted by Outlook.

 | | |
 |-|-|